saylordotorg/course_bus205/Unit07.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Employment Law** <span id="7"></span>
 *This unit will introduce you to employment law, also known as labor law, regulations that are typically designed to protect the employee